espidev/ProtectionStones/README.md

         # Prevents piston pushing of the block.
 Recommended to keep as true.
         prevent_piston_push = true

+        # Prevents the block from being destroyed when exploded.
+        # Recommended to keep true to prevent players from exploiting more protection stones with /ps unhide (when the block is destroyed)
+        prevent_explode = true

+        # Destroys the protection stone region when block is exploded.
+Can be useful for PVP/Factions servers.
+        # prevent_explode must be false for this to work.
+        destroy_region_when_explode = false

         # Silk Touch: if true, ore-blocks that are also configured by ProtectionStones will disallow Silk Touch drops
         # This was the old behaviour to prevent natural obtaining of the protection stone.
         # Recommended to keep false if "Restrict Obtaining" (the new way) is true